 DARPin molecules can be used to rapidly generate diverse, multifunctional drug candidates, capable of binding to multiple targets at once.
 The development of tri-specific candidates with cooperative binding could allow for greater potencies and prevention of viral escape via mutations.
 Our anti-COVID-19 DARPin candidates are also built with a half-life enhancing DARPin domain that binds to human serum albumin (HSA) to support long-lasting activity.
 HSA is found in elevated levels in the lung which may provide a further benefit in a respiratory viral setting.

 MP0420 is a unique tri-specific DARPin candidate that has shown cooperative target binding and exhibits among the strongest virus inhibition potency reported to date.
-MP0420 targets three different epitopes of the RBD simultaneously.
+MP0420 comprises three RBD binding domains that bind to the same epitope region on the RBD but with different antigen-binding sequences.
 Preclinical data supports MP0420’s potential efficacy as both a prophylactic and as an acute therapy.
 It is now being evaluated in clinical studies.